wentam/bottom-bracket/notes/misc.md

 * important: aarrp ALWAYS only evaluates one form from the input, there is no implicit top-level list or anything like that. aarrp will provide a way to wrap the input in some top-level form, so if you want you can wrap in a list or in a macro entering your language of choice.
 See point below about how to wrap without command line arguments in a really flexible way.
 * If something doesn't need to be a builtin macro, IT SHOULD NOT BE.
 We want the core to be as minimal as humanly possible.
 We also want fewer builtins that language builders have in their namespace.
 * To wrap your input in something, just use (include "file.aarrp") in your input to aarrp to template it.
 Example: echo '(with-popped-printer-macros (include "my-real-code.aarrp")) | aarrp'.
 This might be most ergonomic if 'include' is a builtin macro, though think about if there's a good way to avoid this.
-* [A] If you want to define a "compile-time variable" like -D to define something, do that by wrapping at CLI time like above with a macro (not builtin) that defines them. echo '(with-macros-from "my-language.aarrp" (with-my-language (with-defined (LINUX X11 WAYLAND) (include "my-code.aarrp"))))' | aarrp.
+* [A] If you want to define a "compile-time variable" like -D to define something, do that by wrapping at CLI time like above with a macro (not builtin) that defines them. echo '(with-macros (include "my-language.aarrp") (with-my-language (with-defined (LINUX X11 WAYLAND) (include "my-code.aarrp"))))' | aarrp.
 This approach is more flexible as the "CLI" arguments that are supported are not hardcoded into aarrp, and the arguments aren't implementation-defined.
 * It would be cool to have the ability to "watch" macroexpansion happen step-by-step where pressing spacebar or whatever advances one expansion.
 This should not be done with a CLI argument, but a macro that implements this behavior printing as it goes (macros can have side-effects!)
 * Should macros pushed with push-macro automatically pop at the end of the "scope"?
 Right now the behavior is a little bit confusing, as something very nested could push a macro that is then applied to something at the top-level.
 I also don't want to force the user to be so intricitally aware of macroexpansion order or make exact macroexpansion order incredibly important in the implementation.
   Perhaps what we want instead is a (with-macros) macro.
 Could also support both, document the caveats of (push-macro) clearly.
 Though once you have one, you could implement the other inside the language.